arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.edge-ai-docker-container/content.md

 - **Data Collection Layer:** The Portenta X8 reads flow sensor data, capturing variations in fluid movement.
 - **Processing & Inference Layer:** The Edge Impulse trained model runs inside a Docker container on the Portenta X8, classifying flow patterns and detecting anomalies.
-- **Cloud & Visualization Layer:** The system forwards classification results to Arduino Cloud, allowing remote monitoring, notifications and real-time dashboards.
+- **Cloud & Visualization Layer:** The system forwards classification results to Arduino Cloud, allowing remote monitoring with visualized information.

 ### Data Flow Overview

-The flow sensor measures fluid movement and sends data to the Portenta X8.
-The M4 core collects and processes this data before making it accessible to the Linux side of the Portenta X8 using **Remote Procedure Call (RPC)**.
+The flow sensor will measure fluid movement continuously and send data to the Portenta X8’s M4 core.
+The M4 core processes this data and makes it accessible to the Linux layer using **Remote Procedure Call (RPC)**.

 ***For more details about Remote Procedure Call (RPC) and its implementation, refer to the [dedicated tutorial](https://docs.arduino.cc/tutorials/portenta-x8/python-arduino-data-exchange/).***

-A Python script on the Linux side receives flow data from the M4 core.
-It sends to the Edge Impulse inference model, which runs inside the Docker container.
-The model classifies the flow condition as **Normal, Low, High, or Anomalous**.
+A Python script on the Linux side receives sensor data from the M4 core.
+It forwards it to the Edge Impulse inference model, which runs inside a Docker container.
+The model classifies the flow condition as **Normal, Low, High or Anomalous**.

-The system logs an alert and records the classification results if an anomaly is detected.
-The data is stored locally on the Portenta X8 and sent to Arduino Cloud for visualization and anomaly tracking.
-This combined edge cloud processing approach allows real-time response while allowing for historical analysis and remote monitoring.
+The system logs an alert and records classification results if an anomaly is detected.
+These results are stored locally for quick decision making and sent to Arduino Cloud for remote monitoring, historical analysis and anomaly tracking.

-### Edge AI and Cloud Integration for Flow Monitoring
+This integration optimizes performance by balancing edge processing with cloud integration:

-The Portenta X8 performs onboard inference on the device, providing low-latency anomaly detection and reducing dependency on cloud connectivity.
-The system reduces bandwidth usage by processing data locally, as only classification results are sent instead of raw sensor data.
-This allows for quick responses to anomalies, making it ideal for applications requiring real-time monitoring.
+- **Onboard Inference:** The Portenta X8 processes sensor data locally, working on low-latency anomaly detection while reducing bandwidth usage.

-While edge processing ensures fast decision-making, Arduino Cloud can help extend the system capabilities by allowing long-term data storage, historical trend analysis and alert triggering.
-Classification results are saved in the cloud, allowing for predictive maintenance and anomaly tracking over time.
+- **Cloud Based Monitoring:** Arduino Cloud stores classification results, enabling long-term data tracking, predictive maintenance and real-time alerts if configured.

-This integration provides benefits of edge inference and cloud based monitoring, providing both on-time detection of irregularities and long-term system analysis for optimized performance and maintenance planning.
+The system performs on demand anomaly detection by combining active edge inference with cloud analytics while providing historical insights for predictive maintenance and system optimization.

 ## Running Flow Rate Inference with Docker